AIoT-MLSys-Lab/SVD-LLM/README.md

 ## Quick Start

 ### Installation
-Please keep the version of the transformers package exactly equal to 4.35.2 since the svd-compressed version of LLM has a slight change of model structure (in folder component/.)
+Please keep the version of the transformers package exactly equal to 4.35.2 since the svd-compressed version of LLM has a slight change of model structure (in the `component/.` folder).
 ```
 pip install -r requirement.txt
 ```